Choose your route

 The 1872 Stadium hotel is ideally placed which will take you to discover Normandy: discovery of the streets of Le Havre in a vintage car for example, visit to the Côte Fleurie, Rouen, Étretat, etc. The establishment is located in the heart of the Océane Stadium in Le Havre, and offers a breathtaking view of the stadium lawn.
 The Graville Abbey is also a few minutes from the hotel.
 While staying at 1872 Stadium hotel, you can take the opportunity to discover the culinary specialties of Normandy, the most famous restaurants are close to the hotel such as La Grignotiere, Kebap Ada, Pizza nico or Keb'up kebab.

-An ideal place for a walk
+An Excellent Spot for a Walk